This ad isn't running because it asks a direct question to, or makes assumption about a user's personal attributes.

 3. Use First-Person Testimony On Landing Page

-You might be thinking it's all about your ad copy and creative, but landing page is also part of your ads, right?
+You might be thinking it's all about your ad copy and creative, but the landing page is also part of your ads, right?

 For the amount of "you" that you have been reading throughout this blog post, it won't make it through the eyes of Facebook reviewers.
 As such, your copywriter may have provided you with an aggressive landing page to improve your conversion rate.
 On Facebook Ads, you have to be less aggressive.